Integrated reviews - the 2 year check

 We are committed to ensuring every child has the best start in life.
 We know that a child’s brain is 80% developed by the age of three.
 The first 1001 days are crucial for a child’s development.

-We are now working closely with childcare providers and health visitors to roll out an integrated ‘information sharing’ check for two year olds.
+We are now working closely with childcare providers and the Health and Wellbeing Service (0-19) to roll out an integrated check for two year olds.
 This will involve pulling together both ‘professional’ assessments to ensure parents have a holistic and comprehensive record of their child’s health and development before their third birthday.

 This review should give parents the information they need to support their child to be ready for school.
 It should also make sure that any children who may need a little extra support and help get it early.

-This provides background information and top tips for childcare settings to consider when implementing integrated reviews.
+This provides background information for childcare settings to consider when implementing integrated reviews.

 This flowchart provides the process for completing an integrated review in Staffordshire.
 Ensure all practitioners working with two year olds are aware of the integrated review process.

 How to complete a progress check and working with families

 The Graduate Respone can advise professionals / practitioners on how to put actions in place, engage with parents and how to review and assess progress.

 Example of a completed progress check Form